Many students ask if there is financial aid for GED testing. Well, the answer is yes, but under specific conditions.

 Often, an adult GED student finds him or herself in complicated situations.
 They may be single parents, lack transportation, find themselves in bad relationships, or suffer from emotional problems that may include substance abuse.

-These kinds of issues may hold them back from attaining their goals of getting their GED, getting a better academic education, and starting a well-paying career.
-They didn’t complete their high school diploma so an application for a position at a business will always be in jeopardy.
+These kinds of issues may hold them back from attaining their goals of getting their GED credential, getting a better academic education, and starting a well-paying career.
+They didn’t complete their high school diploma, so an application for a position at a business will always be in jeopardy.
+Fortunately, there are more and more employers that offer tuition assistance programs to help their workers get ahead in life.

 Many Healthcare Insurance Providers include free GED testing for their members.
-WellCare (that operates under a different name in each state), for example, offers a High School Equivalency Benefit Program.
+WellCare (which operates under a different name in each state), for example, offers a High School Equivalency Benefit Program.

 To be eligible for a voucher for the GED exam, students must score a minimum overall average standard score of 150 (or Green Zone) on the GED Ready practice test.